primaza/primaza/docs/book/src/entities/serviceclaim.md

 ### Creation

 When a ServiceClaim is created, Primaza should find a RegisteredService based on `ServiceClassIdentity` and `ServiceEndpointDefinitionKeys` and create Secret and ServiceBinding resources.
+The EnvironmentVariables `envs` declared in the ServiceClaim are also added to the ServiceBinding specification.
 The ServiceBinding resource will be marked as the owner for the secret.
 Then it will update the state of ServiceClaim to `Resolved`.
 The state of RegisteredService will be changed to `Claimed`.